fluent-ci-templates/fluentci-docs/docs/tutorial-extras/build-bun.md

 ## Using the Bun Plugin

-You can use FluentCI to build Bun applications using [bun plugin](https://github.com/fluent-ci-templates/bun-pipeline), no need to install Bun your machine, FluentCI will handle everything for you.
+You can use FluentCI to build Bun applications using [bun plugin](https://github.com/fluent-ci-templates/bun-pipeline), no need to install Bun on your machine, FluentCI will handle everything for you.

 The following commands can be used to build and test Bun applications: